Open Educational Resources

 - Academic Freedom - you control the content and pick only the resources and materials that are specific to your lesson plans and teaching style.

-- Timely & Relevant - textbooks can become outdated quickly, but OER are continually updated with new and revised content being added regularly.
+- Timely and Relevant - textbooks can become outdated quickly, but OER are continually updated with new and revised content being added regularly.

 - Cost Savings - open resources save your students money.